d-led/fret-flashcards/README.md

 ## Inspiration

-Inspired on a whim by Steve Vai's anecdote about the first homework given to him by Joe Satriani: "learn all notes on the fretboard".
+Inspired by Steve Vai's anecdote about the first homework given to him by Joe Satriani: "learn all notes on the fretboard".

 ## Tests